Skip Navigation Links

 • Content of this chapter, contact the issuing office listed above.

-• NIH Manual System, contact the Division of Management Services, OMA on 496-2832, or enter this URL: http://oma.od.nih.gov/manualchapters/.
+• NIH Policy Manual, contact the Division of Compliance Management, OMA on 496-2832, or enter this URL: http://oma.od.nih.gov/manualchapters/.

-This issuance addresses mandatory and discretionary meal periods and work breaks applicable to work units that have not been accorded exclusive (union) recognition in a bargaining unit.
+The purpose of this policy manual is to address mandatory and discretionary meal periods and work breaks applicable to work units that have not been accorded exclusive (union) recognition in a bargaining unit.

 1. Meal Periods –